50 cute baby names with holiday meanings

 Meira is the feminine variation of the name Meir and translates into “one who illuminates.”
 Because of the holiday’s strong association with light and candles, the name is often given to babies born during Hanukkah.

-Although it has dwindled dramatically in popularity since its peak at the start of the 20th century, Joseph remains one of the 50 most common boy names in America.
+Although it has dwindled dramatically in popularity since its peak at the start of the 20th century, Joseph is one of the 50 most common boy names in America in 2021.
 The Hebrew name Joseph has special holiday significance for Jews and Christians, as the namesake is the son of Jacob, husband of Mary, and father of Jesus.

 Like Joseph, the name Mary has plummeted in popularity since its peak in 1880 when it was given to nearly 78,000 babies per million.
-Even still, it remains among the top 175 most popular girl baby names.
-This Anglicized version of Maria derives from the Hebrew word “Miryam" and, while hotly debated, probably means something along the lines of "sea of bitterness or sorrow."
+Even still, it’s among the top 200 most popular girl baby names in 2021.
+This Anglicized version of Maria derives from the Hebrew word “Miryam” and, while hotly debated, probably means something along the lines of “sea of bitterness or sorrow.”

 Alva, the middle name of famed inventor Thomas Edison, keeps the same spirit as Avery in terms of holiday themes.
 The Norse name Alva, which can be given to both boys and girls, means elf—a female elf, to be exact.